Transporting Task Vectors across Different Architectures without Training: Additional Experiments

 \subsection{Language.}

-Following the experiment setting of \citet{rinaldi2025update}, we consider the model $\theta = \{\phi, \omega\}$ composed of a pre-trained feature extractor $\phi$ and a classification head $\omega$.
-We transport the task vector $\tau^\phi_A$ from model $A$ (\texttt{T5-3b}) to the target feature extractor $\phi_B$ (\texttt{T5-Large}).
-We then refrain from training a new classifier for the target model and instead reuse source fine-tuned head $\omega_{ft}^A$.
+Following the experimental setting of \citet{rinaldi2025update}, we consider the model $\theta = \{\phi, \omega\}$ composed of a pre-trained feature extractor $\phi$ and a classification head $\omega$.
+We transport the task vector $\tau^\phi_A$ from model $A$ (\texttt{T5-3B}) to the target feature extractor $\phi_B$ (\texttt{T5-Large}).
+We then refrain from training a new classifier for the target model and instead reuse the source fine-tuned head $\omega_{ft}^A$.
 This allows us to evaluate whether the transported representation space aligns with the source model's classification logic without additional head optimization.
 As baselines, we report the performance of the target backbone $\theta_B$ equipped with a randomly initialized classification head, alongside a fully fine-tuned version of $\theta_B$ where both the encoder and head are optimized for the target task.
-As can be seen in Tab. \ref{tab:t5}, the accuracy gain is proportional yet consistent across different numbers of batches $\mathcal{B}$ for the alignment, in all the cases the baseline $\theta_B$ is outperformed.
+As shown in Table~\ref{tab:t5}, the gains are modest but consistent across different values of $\mathcal{B}$, and \methodname outperforms the baseline $\theta_B$ in every setting.

+\paragraph{Summarization Task.} As shown in \cref{tab:t5_sum}, \methodname can also be applied to the summarization task. \texttt{Flan-T5} was fine-tuned on the CNN/DailyMail dataset (\cref{app:text}) using the same hyperparameters as in the other experiments.
+The resulting task vector was then transported to \texttt{T5-v1.1}.
+Performance was evaluated using the ROUGE-L metric \citep{lin-2004-rouge}, which measures the longest common subsequence overlap between the generated and reference summaries.